 Value of Award:

-- The 2020 Microsoft Research Dissertation Grant recipients will receive funding up to $25,000 USD for academic year 2020-21 to help them complete research as part of their doctoral thesis work.
+- The 2021 Microsoft Research Dissertation Grant recipients will receive funding up to $25,000 for academic year 2021-22 to help them complete research as part of their doctoral thesis work.

-How to Apply: Doctoral students enrolled in their fourth year or beyond of PhD studies and who are underrepresented in the field of computing must submit their proposal directly.
+How to Apply: Doctoral students enrolled in their fourth year or beyond of PhD studies who are underrepresented in computing must submit their proposal directly.